gastonsalg/share-on-xing/trunk/readme.txt

 2. XING Share applied on a post

 == Changelog ==

+= 1.0.13 =
+* Removes the 'XING' label options since the plugin does not support them anymore

 = 1.0.12 =
 * Fixes styling for the label displayed next to the button